All-In-One: Artificial Association Neural Networks: Artificial Association Networks

+We calculate the loss of tasks to train the network.
+The target is compared with the outputs of the subtask stored in the neuronodes inside the neurotree to calculate the loss suitable for the subtask.

+Furthermore, the network is trained through back-propagation by calculating the loss for the main task.

+The artificial association models are as follows: the feature extraction models create the information from data that corresponds to the smallest unit of information in $\mathbf{NT}$.
+The parent $\mathbf{NN}$ receives information from its children and performs the convolution operation with the relation term; the convolution output is a larger unit of information.
+Finally, the root $\mathbf{NN}_{root}$ has all $\mathbf{NT}$ information, and it perform the convolution operation; the output is the largest unit of information as shown in Fig. \ref{fig:artificial-association-networks-neurotree}.

 \textbf{ Supervised learning \;\;} Supervised learning uses datasets with labels.
-In this network, the $\overrightarrow{h}_{root}$ was mapped to the dimension of the class using a fully connected layer($F'$ to class count) and we calculated the log softmax and negative log likelihood loss for supervised learning as:
+In this network, $\overrightarrow{h}_{root}$ was mapped to the dimension of the class using a FC layer ($F'$ to class count), and we calculated the log SoftMax and negative log likelihood loss for supervised learning as

+We applied these processes to the classification of main task ($\Phi_{m}$) and prediction parent node for subtask ($\Phi_{s}$).